citp/privacy-policy-historical/t/th/the/the3dstudio.com.md

-> *The following text is extracted and transformed from the the3dstudio.com privacy policy that was archived on 2010-12-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101202083213id_/http%3A//www.the3dstudio.com/legal_privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the the3dstudio.com privacy policy that was archived on 2011-06-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110620123730id_/http%3A//www.the3dstudio.com/legal_privacy.aspx) for the most accurate reproduction.*

-# 3D Models, Stock Photos, Stock Images, Textures 3ds max lwo c4d dae obj fbx dxf dwg stp igs ma mb x jpg
+# 3D Models, Stock Photos, Stock Images, Vectors, Textures 3ds max lwo c4d dae obj fbx dxf dwg stp igs ma mb x jpg eps ai

 Privacy policy